ArthurGareginyan/anarcho-notepad/languages/Readme.txt

 CONTRIBUTING YOUR TRANSLATION

-"Anarcho Notepad" theme is ready for translation.
+This theme is ready for translation.
 It written on English and translated into:
   * Russian (translated by Arthur Gareginyan)
   * Ukrainian (translated by Svetlana Drotyanko)
   * Slovak (translated by Martin Petrus)